Sarah Cave, Baroness Braye1

 Last Edited=20 Apr 2006

 Rt.
 Hon.
-William Lehman Ashmead Burdett-Coutts-Bartlett-Coutts was born circa 1851.2 He was the son of Ellis Bartlett and Sophia Ashmead.1 He married Angela Georgina Burdett-Coutts, Baroness Burdett-Coutts, daughter of Sir Francis Burdett, 5th Bt. and Sophia Coutts, on 12 February 1881 at Christ Church, Down Street, Picadilly, London, England.2 He died on 28 July 1921.1
+William Lehman Ashmead Burdett-Coutts-Bartlett-Coutts was born circa 1851.2 He was the son of Ellis Bartlett and Sophia Ashmead.1 He married Angela Georgina Burdett-Coutts, Baroness Burdett-Coutts, daughter of Sir Francis Burdett, 5th Bt. and Sophia Coutts, on 12 February 1881 at Christ Church, Down Street, Picadilly, London, EnglandG.2 He died on 28 July 1921.1

-Rt.
-Hon.
-William Lehman Ashmead Burdett-Coutts-Bartlett-Coutts was baptised with the name of William Lehman Ashmead Bartlett.1 He graduated from Keble College, Oxford University, Oxford, Oxfordshire, England, in 1875 with a Bachelor of Arts (B.A.).2 He graduated from Keble College, Oxford University, Oxford, Oxfordshire, England, in 1880 with a Master of Arts (M.A.).2 On 1 February 1881 his name was legally changed to William Lehman Ashmead Burdett-Coutts-Bartlett.1 On 25 July 1881 his name was legally changed to William Lehman Ashmead Burdett-Coutts-Bartlett-Coutts.1 He held the office of Member of Parliament (M.P.) for Westminster in 1885.1 He was invested as a Privy Counsellor (P.C.).1
+He was given the name of William Lehman Ashmead Bartlett at birth.1 He graduated from Keble College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1875 with a Bachelor of Arts (B.A.)2 He graduated from Keble College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1880 with a Master of Arts (M.A.)2 On 1 February 1881 his name was legally changed to William Lehman Ashmead Burdett-Coutts-Bartlett.1 On 25 July 1881 his name was legally changed to William Lehman Ashmead Burdett-Coutts-Bartlett-Coutts.1 He held the office of Member of Parliament (M.P.) for Westminster in 1885.1 He was appointed Privy Counsellor (P.C.)1

 Citations

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 45.
+1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 45.
 Hereinafter cited as The New Extinct Peerage.

-- [S6] G.E.
+2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 420.
 Hereinafter cited as The Complete Peerage.

 Ellis Bartlett1